atrull/powerpredictor/README.md

 # Power Predictor

 A tool for analyzing ECU log data to calculate power and torque curves, similar to a dynamometer.
-Inspired by Virtual Dyno but lacking all the testing, calibration and so on that that has (we think) undergone.
+Inspired by Virtual Dyno [https://barnhill.bitbucket.io/] by Brad Barnhill [https://www.bradbarnhill.com/] but lacking all the testing, calibration and so on that that has (we hope) undergone.

 ## Overview